CLICK HERE TO WATCH THE EVENT! The link will be open 30 mins prior to the event time. (Pre-registration required)

 This year’s featured speakers are:

 Jayson Dibble, PhD.
-Associate Professor, Communications Department, Hope College
+Associate Professor, Communication Department, Hope College

 Tell a Joke to Rid the Pain?
 It Can’t Be That Simple